sara-dubrov/java-exam/README.md

 If the set is valid - then the 3 cards are replaced by 3 new fresh ones rom the deck.

-When all the cards are finished (from the deck and then from the reevealed cards) - the player is notified that the game is over and his score.
+When all the cards are finished (from the deck and then from the open cards) - the player is notified that the game is over and his score.

  ### What I ask you to do

- I've created some interfaces and classes, and created some unit tests. that are empty right now (I mean I wrote what I want to test but did not write the test itself).
+ I've created some interfaces and classes, and created some unit tests, that are empty right now (I mean I wrote what I want to test but did not write the logic itself).

-Please help me complete the project by completing the tests and writing the code for them to pass.
+Please help me complete the project by completing the tests and writing the code that will make them pass.
 In the end we should be able to interact with the class called Gameplay, using `start` and `play` methods.

  Throughout the code I wrote some thoughts about what should be done.
  You can use this as hints or ignore them if you think it can be done better.

- **Note - unlike part 1 - here you need to touch the tests sedtion**.
+ **Note - unlike part 1 - here you need to touch the test section**.

- ## Finally

-When you are done please commit, push, and let us know you are done